mrene/minidsp-rs/docs/src/cli/input/peq.md

 The `peq` commands supports broadcasting an operation on multiple peqs.
 If specifying an index, the command will only affect a single filter.

+When using the `import` subcommand, any imported PEQs automatically unbypassed.

 ## Examples

 #### Bypass the first peq